craigargh/cfg-python/lesson_plans/session_3.md

 By the end of this session students will be able to:

 - Identify Boolean data values
-- Explain and combine logical operators to check conditions
+- Explain and combine logical operators to compare data values
 - Apply if, else and elif Statements to control the flow of programs
 - Build short games using randomisation